 Diversion is an intervention that diverts a person from emergency shelter and prevents long-term homelessness by addressing immediate needs.
-For example, a service provider could use flexible financial resources for things like rent arrears, transportation, utilities, and deposits
+For example, a service provider could use flexible financial resources for things like back rent, transportation, utilities, and deposits.

 Emergency shelters are places where the primary purpose is to provide a temporary shelter for people experiencing homelessness, and which does not require the person to sign a lease.

-Shelters can be “congregate,” in a communal space like one big room with several cots or mats, or “non-congregate,” where each person has a space that is separate from other people, like a room with walls or a “Tiny House.”
-During the COVID-19 pandemic, there was an effort to provide more non-congregate models.
+Shelters can be “congregate,” in a communal space like one big room with several cots or mats, or “non-congregate,” where each person has a space that is separate from other people, like a room with walls or a “Tiny House Village.”
+During the COVID-19 pandemic, there was an effort to provide more non-congregate options.

 Most shelters serve specific categories like single adults (with males and females separated, and few options for trans or non-binary people), youth and young adults, or families with children.
 Many shelters do not allow pets.
-Some shelters are only open for limited hours, for example an overnight shelter might have a curfew of 10pm and require people to be up and out by 7am.
-Some shelters have requirements that must be met before a person can stay there.
+Many shelters do not have storage for belongings.
+Some shelters are only open for limited hours, for example an overnight shelter might have a curfew of 10:00pm and require people to be up and out by 7:00am.
+Some shelters have requirements that must be met before a person is allowed stay there.
 Many shelters are “enhanced,” which means they provide access to supportive services.